What to do after a hit-and-run in Kentucky

 Will insurance cover a hit-and-run?

-If you are involved in an accident, your car insurance may protect you financially by covering some of the damages.
-However, this ultimately depends on the state you live in, the laws that are in place and the coverages on your policy.
-Kentucky is a no-fault state, which means that each driver is required to be offered a minimum amount of personal injury protection (PIP) coverage, which helps pay for your own injuries regardless of which driver caused the collision.
+If you are involved in an accident, your car insurance may protect you financially by covering some of the damage.
+However, this ultimately depends on the state you live in, the laws that are in place and the coverage on your policy.
+Kentucky is a no-fault state, and more specifically, a “choice” no-fault state.
+This means that each driver must be offered a minimum amount of personal injury protection (PIP) and uninsured/underinsured motorist coverage (UM/UIM), but it is up to them whether to purchase it or not.

 Talking to your agent or a representative from your company about how your policy would respond to a hit-and-run may be the best way to ensure you’re prepared.